JarukitMan/tush/README.md

           return acc
       }
       ```
-      A function has access to any in-scope variables declared before it.
+      A function has access to any in-scope variables declared before it.\
-      Operators can also be shadowed, though an earlier definition will be matched if the input/output types don't match.
+      Operators can also be shadowed, though an earlier definition will be matched if the input/output types don't match.\
+      It follows roughly the same rules as shadowing.\
       ```
       fn add int a int b { return str(a + b) }
       fn add int a int b { return a + b }